 - Support a school program.
 Whether you’re an educator, parent, or student, every member of the community plays a vital role in expanding financial literacy.
 To make a difference in the financial education taking place at–or missing from–a local school, check out Jump$tart’s Check Your School Campaign.

 - Educate a young person.
-Financial Literacy Month was first and foremost created for educating our youth, so a great way to honor this tradition is to commit to teaching at least one young person in your life about personal finance!
+Financial Literacy Month was first and foremost created to educate our youth, so a great way to honor this tradition is to commit to teaching at least one young person in your life about personal finance!
 Here are some resources to get you started:

 - Educate yourself.
 While it’s great to share your financial knowledge with younger generations, it’s also important to continuously expand upon your own.
 Keep up with the latest industry and market trends by checking out one of the podcasts below, or, better yet, share your favorite financial resources with your network.